axolotl-chat/axolotl/README.md

 ### Manually

-Requires Rust, Cargo and node/npm.
+Requires Rust>=1.71, Cargo and node/npm.

 If running Ubuntu, these steps should get you started.